OpenNTI/nti.docs.platform.enduser/editorguide/assignments.rst

 student opens the assignment and may be used for further explanation or instructions regarding the assignment.

-Step 4: Add and Edit Questions
+4. Add and Edit Questions
 ---------------------------------

  |image85|